impulsado/wannaNotes/Notes/SC-200/Introduction to Microsoft 365 threat protection.md

 Handling reactive alerts:
 - **Automation**: Near real-time resolution of known incidents with automation.
 Attacks seen many times.
 - **Triage (Tier 1)**: Rapid remediation of a high volume of well-known incident types that require quick human judgment.
 Thee are often tasked with approving automated remediation and identifying anything anomalous that can be scaled to Tier 2.
-	- 90% True positive: Recommend setting a quality standard of 90% true positive, so analyst aren't required to respond to a high volume of false alarms.
+	- **90% True positive**: Recommend setting a quality standard of 90% true positive, so analyst aren't required to respond to a high volume of false alarms.
-	- Alert Ratio: Most high-quality alerts are being produced by XDR.
+	- **Alert Ratio**: Most high-quality alerts are being produced by XDR.
 With remainders from user reported issues, classic log and other sources.
-	- Automation: It helps empower these analysts and reduce the burden of manual effort.
+	- **Automation**: It helps empower these analysts and reduce the burden of manual effort.
-	- Tool Integration: Most powerful time saving technologies is XDR together into Microsoft 365 Defender, so analysts have a single console for endpoints, Email, Identity and more.
+	- **Tool Integration**: Most powerful time saving technologies is XDR together into Microsoft 365 Defender, so analysts have a single console for endpoints, Email, Identity and more.
-	- Focus: Teams can't maintain high speed of resolution, so they keep their focus on technical scenarios.
-Most often this is on user productivity, like email.s, enpoint AV and frints response for user reports.
+	- **Focus**: Teams can't maintain high speed of resolution, so they keep their focus on technical scenarios.
+Most frequently this is on user productivity, like emails, endpoint AV and first response for user reports.

+## Investigation and Incident Management (Tier 2)
+Serves as escalation point for issues from Tier 1, and directly monitors alerts that indicate a more sophisticated attacker that trigger behavioral alerts.
+This team also reviews Tier 1 alert queue